Article Schema Generator

 What Is Article Schema?

 Article schema is a structured data format that helps Google and other search engines understand your content as a news article, blog post, or general article.
-Adding article schema to your pages can enable rich search results including:
+Article structured data can help Google understand details such as the headline, image, publication date, and author.
+It is not required for Top Stories and does not guarantee an enhanced search result.

 Choosing the Right Article Type